 Is this a class for beginners or for advanced students?

-- It’s a class for beginners.
+- It’s for beginners.

 - I’ll be assuming students don’t know anything about the program, and guiding them through its major features step by step.